VYNE Therapeutics

 Series G in 2006

-Strix Systems Inc. specializes in designing and manufacturing wireless mesh networking solutions.
-The company offers a range of products, including modular mesh systems, outdoor and indoor wireless network equipment, and mobile wireless systems.
-Its software platform, Manager/One, allows for comprehensive control and management of network configurations.
-Strix Systems serves various sectors, including public safety, government, energy, transportation, education, and healthcare, providing solutions for both fixed and mobile applications.
-In addition to its products, the company offers technical support, training, and certification services to assist with deployments.
-Strix Systems markets its offerings through distributors, service providers, resellers, and systems integrators globally.
-Founded in 2000, the company is headquartered in Ventura, California, with additional offices in Mumbai and Ahmedabad, India.
+Strix Systems Inc. specializes in designing and manufacturing wireless mesh networking solutions that enhance connectivity and productivity for various sectors.
+The company offers a range of products, including modular mesh systems, outdoor wireless equipment, edge systems, indoor solutions, and mobile systems.
+Its Manager/One software platform allows for comprehensive control and configuration of the network, ensuring efficient management.
+Strix Systems' technology is utilized in diverse applications such as public safety, government, energy, manufacturing, transportation, hospitality, education, healthcare, and residential services.
+The company markets its products through a network of distributors, service providers, resellers, and systems integrators globally.
+Founded in 2000, Strix Systems is headquartered in Ventura, California, with additional offices in Mumbai and Ahmedabad, India.

 Intermolecular